toontownretro/documentation/docs/getting_started/setup_player.md

 ppremake
 nmake install
 ```
 Note the use of nmake instead of msbuild. msbuild is used to build code trees, while nmake is used to build model/asset trees.
+Additionally asset pipelines are not thread safe, so it is advised to only use 1 thread ``-j 1`` or ``-m:1`` on them.

 Optionally, rather than nmake install to build DMODELS, you can enter nmake opt-pal.
 This will use the egg-palettize program in PANDATOOL to place lots of individual textures onto a smaller number of larger textures called palettes, which improves rendering performance.
 This also applies to TTMODELS and PMODELS.